Macromolecular X-ray Crystallography

-The Macromolecular X-ray Core Facility is available for use by individuals at the medical school trained in X-ray crystallography.
-The director of the facility is Dr. Ya Ha, and the facility is run by the Associate Director, Dr. James W. Murphy.
-Medical school users may schedule the use of any instrument by clicking the "Online Scheduling" menu above.
-Please adhere to the user policies described there.
-There is a limited amount of machine time available for use by non-Medical School users.
+The X-ray crystallography core laboratory is part of the Yale School of Medicine CCMI and is available for use by individuals at the medical school trained in X-ray crystallography.
+The Director of the laboratory is Dr. Ya Ha, and the laboratory is overseen by the Associate Director, Dr. James W. Murphy.

 For questions and/or training contact: